disc0infern0/ASlider/Readme.md

 You might reasonably expect that for a control with so many features, it must be terribly tedious to use.
 <details>
 <summary> Editors note 1</summary>
-There is probably a square law of proportionalilty that dicates that explains why any increase in scope must have an exponentially higher cost of use, and that any hope for an alternative is just a pipe dream.
+There is probably a square law of proportionalilty that explains why any increase in scope must have an exponentially higher cost of use, and that any hope for an alternative is just a pipe dream.
 </details>
 <details>
 <summary> Editors note 2</summary>